Churchill Insurance: Advertising

 In 2006, a high profile "Challenge Churchill" campaign was launched, involving the people of Britain challenging the brand mascot to find them cheaper car and home insurance.
 In 2009, the company adopted a new strapline: "Count on Churchill".

 Bob Mortimer continued to provide the voice for the dog until April 2011, followed by Stephen Alan Yorke, who voiced the character from December 2011 to September 2019, up until the next 'Chill' campaign in which the character no longer spoke.

 In recent years, talking soft toys have been added to the range of Churchill merchandise, and the character has a page on social networking site Facebook.
 Churchill starred in twenty-two pantomimes around the UK in 2009 and in August 2010, he made appearances at Pontins holiday camps before returning for his second pantomime run.

 Martin Clunes starred in Churchill's new television campaign from December 2011, with a series of ads featuring Clunes as Churchie's new pet owner until November 2012, when he was removed after being banned from driving.
 Clunes was replaced by Dawn French as Churchill the dog's new owner in the next series of television adverts from February 2013 until June 2014.
 A solo advert in May 2013 featured Churchill riding on a kids' ride to the tune of Gary Numan's song "Cars."

+In June 2015-January 2018, Churchill goes solo again with his final adverts featuring talking sentient furniture, cars and homes with the new slogan "Depend on the Dog".